 To ensure that the radiation dose you receive is kept as low as is possible, our radiographers and medical physics experts perform regular maintenance checks.
 If there are any technical problems during a scan you will be informed.

-Please inform us in advance of your scan if the answer to any of the following is yes:
+Please inform us if the answer to any of the following is yes: